Ivan M. Niven

-Ivan Morton Niven (October 25, 1915 – May 9, 1999) was a Canadian-American number theorist best remembered for his work on Waring's problem.
-He worked for many years as a professor at the University of Oregon, and was president of the Mathematical Association of America.
+Ivan Morton Niven (October 25, 1915 – May 9, 1999) was a Canadian-American mathematician best remembered for his work on Waring's problem in number theory.
+He worked for many years as a professor at the University of Oregon, and was president of the Mathematical Association of America (MAA).
 He wrote several books on mathematics.

 Life

 Niven was born in Vancouver.
 He did his undergraduate studies at the University of British Columbia and was awarded his doctorate in 1938 from the University of Chicago.
 He was a member of the University of Oregon faculty from 1947 to his retirement in 1981.
 He was president of the Mathematical Association of America (MAA) from 1983 to 1984.

 He died in 1999 in Eugene, Oregon.

 Research

 Niven completed the solution of most of Waring's problem in 1944.
 This problem, based on a 1770 conjecture by Edward Waring, consists of finding the smallest number $g(n)$ such that every positive integer is the sum of at most $g(n)$ $n$-th powers of positive integers.
 David Hilbert had proved the existence of such a $g(n)$ in 1909; Niven's work established the value of $g(n)$ for all but finitely many values of $n$.

 Niven gave an elementary proof that $\pi$ (pi) is irrational in 1947.

 Niven numbers, Niven's constant, and Niven's theorem are named for Niven.

 He has an Erdős number of 1 because he coauthored a paper with Paul Erdős, on partial sums of the harmonic series.